-Figure 2: Location of Dorset Council Nitrogen Dioxide Monitoring in Chideock, showing exceedances in 2019
+Figure 2: Location of Dorset Council nitrogen dioxide monitoring in Chideock, showing exceedances in 2019

-In addition to these long-term monitoring locations, Highways England have also undertaken some monitoring within Chideock, at eight locations, in order to assess the impacts of the speed limit reduction trial.
-Annual mean NO2 concentrations at each of the sites is included in Table 2 and Figure 3 below.
+In addition to these long-term monitoring locations, Highways England have also carried out some monitoring within Chideock, at eight locations, in order to assess the impacts of the speed limit reduction trial.
+Annual mean nitrogen dioxide concentrations at each of the sites is included in Table 2 and Figure 3 show the monitoring locations.
+Of the eight locations, five exceed the objective

-Table 2: Summary of Highways England Nitrogen Dioxide (NO2) Monitoring in 2019, Chideock (μg/m3)
+Table 2: Summary of Highways England nitrogen dioxide monitoring in 2019, Chideock (μg/m3)